JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 ### Elixir

+* [Elixir](https://elixir-lang.org) runs on the Erlang VM; Erlang is another older FP not as popular now.

 ### Scala

 * Scala is a hybrid of Java and ML which runs on the JVM so can link with Java libraries